baezortega/somatypus/README.md

-For the sake of tidiness, it is advisable to create a folder called "somatypus" in the location where you usually install software, and install all the dependencies and the Somatypus pipeline itself (the "somatypus-x.x" folder) into it.
+For the sake of tidiness, it is advisable to create a folder called "somatypus" in the location where you usually install software, and install all the dependencies and the Somatypus pipeline itself (the somatypus-x.x folder) into it.

 The following instructions assume that you have administrator privileges in the system